What is PCOS? + 3 Easy Ways to Manage PCOS Symptoms

 Women with PCOS benefit greatly from reaching a goal of 60 minutes of exercise per day.
 This exercise can be low impact, like a long walk or yoga session.
 Exercising can also be endurance-based, such as running or weight lifting.
 If 60 minutes per day seems like too much for right now, try starting with 90 minutes of exercise per week!

-Many women with PCOS find success after switching up their diet.
+Many women dealing with PCOS find success after switching up their diet.
 We recommend focusing on the fats, carbohydrates, and fiber you consume.
 Some healthy fats to add to your diet include nuts, seeds, avocados, coconut oil, and dark chocolate.
 Opt for complex carbs, such as xyz, instead of simple carbs (e.g refined sugar, white bread, white pasta, baked goods, candy, etc.).

-Try increasing your fiber intake by adding vegetables, whole grains, and legumes to your daily meals.
+For PCOS support, try increasing your fiber intake by adding vegetables, whole grains, and legumes to your daily meals.

 #3 Supplement Routine